Navajo language: Navajo Code Talkers

-During World Wars I and II, the U.S. government employed speakers of the Navajo language as Navajo code talkers.
-These Navajo soldiers and sailors used a code based on the Navajo language to relay secret messages.
+During World Wars I and II, the U.S. government employed speakers of the Navajo language as Navajo code talkers to relay sensitive information that must remain secret.

+The Navajo language was used for military codes for several reasons: it had a relatively large pool of speakers who could serve in the US military, but was not well-known to outsiders other than small numbers of academics and missionaries (~30), and is a very complex language with several dialects.
+Navajo Code Talkers could also generate coded messages much faster than other methods.
 At the end of the war the code remained unbroken.

 The code used Navajo words for each letter of the English alphabet.
 Messages could be encoded and decoded by using a simple substitution cipher where the ciphertext was the Navajo word.
 Type two code was informal and directly translated from English into Navajo.
 If there was no word in Navajo to describe a military word, code talkers used descriptive words.
 For example, the Navajo did not have a word for submarine, so they translated it as iron fish.

 These Navajo code talkers are widely recognized for their contributions to WWII.
 Major Howard Connor, 5th Marine Division Signal Officer stated, "Were it not for the Navajos, the Marines would never have taken Iwo Jima."

 Colonization

+Modern-day Navajo lands were occupied by Indigenous groups termed Ancestral Puebloans until about 1300 CE, and later the Ute and Piute peoples starting circa 1150–1300 AD.
+Navajo and other Athabaskan speakers migrated to the region in several waves starting circa 1400 CE if not slightly earlier.
+There is significant debate about timelines and other details, but evidence shows violent hostility and competition within and between these groups.
+Various forms of slavery or servitude were widely practiced by Najavo peoples before European contact, most commonly of women and children, and ranging from adoption into kinship networks to coerced labor and enslavement.

-Navajo lands were initially colonized by the Spanish in the early seventeenth century, shortly after this area was annexed as part of the Spanish viceroyalty of New Spain.
+First colonization by European forces of Navajo territory began with the Spanish Empire in the early seventeenth century, shortly after this area was annexed as part of the Spanish viceroyalty of New Spain.
+After Mexican independence from Spain in 1821, most Navajo territory was under Mexican control.

 When the United States annexed these territories in 1848 following the Mexican–American War, the English-speaking settlers allowed Navajo children to attend their schools.
 In some cases, the United States established separate schools for Navajo and other Native American children.
 In the late 19th century, it founded boarding schools, often operated by religious missionary groups.
 In efforts to acculturate the children, school authorities insisted that they learn to speak English and practice Christianity.
 Students routinely had their mouths washed out with lye soap as a punishment if they did speak Navajo.
 Consequently, when these students grew up and had children of their own, they often did not teach them Navajo, in order to prevent them from being punished.